vinsonchuong/phantomjs-adapter/README.md

   static Element = Element;
 }
 ```
-`phantomjs-promise` exposes a class-based interface and can be extended by
+`phantomjs-adapter` exposes a class-based interface and can be extended by
 subclassing `PhantomJS` and `Element.` Note that `PhantomJS#find` returns an
 instance of `PhantomJS.Element`; so, to override `Element`, it must be assigned
 to an `Element` static attribute of a subclass of `PhantomJS`, as shown above.